 With horizontal binning is enabled, each pair of "binned" pixels effectively becomes a single pixel.
-This means that with binning enabled, the effective resolution of cameras with 4096 pixels in each sensor line is reduced to 2048 pixels per line.
-And the effective resolution of cameras with 2048 pixels in each sensor line is reduced to 1024 pixels per line.
+This means that with binning enabled, the effective resolution of a sensor is halved: For cameras with 8192 pixels in each sensor line the effective resolution becomes 4096, for cameras with 4096 pixels in each sensor line the effective resolution becomes 2048, and for cameras with 2048 pixels in each sensor line the effective resolution becomes 1024.
 This reduced resolution has an impact on the way that the camera's area of interest feature is set.
-For more information about the AOI feature, see Section 6.2 on page 98.
+For more information about the AOI feature, see Section 6.2 on page 118.

-Figure 20 illustrates horizontal binning.
+Figure 25 illustrates horizontal binning.

-Fig. 20: Horizontal Binning
+Fig. 25: Horizontal Binning

-The physical pixels in each line of the sensor are 10 $\mu$ m (H) x 10 $\mu$ m (V).
-With horizontal binning enabled, the effective pixel size becomes 20 $\mu$ m (H) x 10 $\mu$ m (V).
-Some users may find the effective 20 $\mu$ m x 10 $\mu$ m pixel size to be objectionable because the effective pixel is no longer square.
-Note that if you use the horizontal binning feature together with the camera's vertical binning acquisition mode, the effective pixel size will become 20 $\mu$ m (H) x 20 $\mu$ m (V).
+The physical pixels in each line of the sensor are 10 μ m (H) x 10 μ m (V).
+With horizontal binning enabled, the effective pixel size becomes 20 μ m (H) x 10 μ m (V).
+Some users may find the effective 20 μ m x 10 μ m pixel size to be objectionable because the effective pixel is no longer square.
+Note that if you use the horizontal binning feature together with the camera's vertical binning acquisition mode, the effective pixel size will become 20 μ m (H) x 20 μ m (V).
 In this situation, you will get a response that is approximately four times higher than normal, and you will have a square pixel size.

-For more information about the vertical binning acquisition mode, see Section 3.4 on page 40.
+For more information about the vertical binning acquisition mode, see Section 3.4 on page 49.